Aesir-Automation/SnoogensArenaArmsWarrior/README.md

 Queues Spear of Bastion on the next GCD @ Cursor
 `/xxxxx AncientAftershock`
 Queues Ancient Aftershock on the next GCD
+`/xxxxx DoorofShadows`
+Queues Door of Shadows on the next GCD @ Cursor - cancels if you get interrupted or move

 ***
 ## Settings: